acmyers-usn/albert-clinton-myers/index.md

 - Legion of Merit (three awards)

 ## Archival Sources
-- ## Archival Sources
 - Internet Archive: https://archive.org/details/captain-albert-clinton-myers-archive-final-01-april-2026

 ## Notes on Sources
-This summary is derived from publicly available records, including U.S. Navy documentation, published articles, and archival materials hosted by the Internet Archive.---
+This summary is derived from publicly available records, including U.S. Navy documentation, published articles, and archival materials hosted by the Internet Archive.

+---

 *This page is intended as a publicly accessible historical summary based on archival records and published sources.*